onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.6.2 =
+* Tweak: The frontend forms now use regular SMS instead of Display SMS for two-factor, as requested by multiple users.
+* Bugfix: When using tags, the list of tags sent to GatewayAPI could end in a situation, with the same tag-data repeated.

 = 1.6.1 =
 * Removed URL in two-factor SMS as it was unnecessary and caused SMS'es to be blocked by GatewayAPI's new link-scanner.